 - While the gumbo is simmering, heat a separate pan over medium-high heat.
 Add a couple of Tablespoons of vegetable oil or just enough to coat the bottom of the pan.
 Once the oil is heated, brown the outside of the chicken being careful not to overcrowd the pan, about 4 to 7 minutes per side.
 Once the chicken has been browned, place the chicken into the gumbo.
 It does not have to be cooked through since it will continue to cook in the liquid.

-- Next, brown the sausage, also in small batches.
+- Using the same pan as before, brown the sausage next, also in small batches.
 Once the sausage is browned, add them to the gumbo as well.

 For the rice